rednafi/dot/README.md

 ## OS settings

 * OS                    : Ubuntu 22.04 LTS
-* Terminal              : Gnome terminal running plain Bash
+* Terminal              : Gnome terminal.
-* System Zoom           : 1.25, change via `gnome-tweaks`
+* Shell                 : Zsh with a simple 5 lines custom plugin manager.
 * System Font           : FreeSans Regular
 * Mono Font             : Jetbrains Mono Regular
-* Terminal font size    : 17

 ## OS pre installation steps

 * Take a backup of the following entities and put them in a folder called `backup`:

     * `.ssh` directory
-    * `.bashrc` and `.bash_history`
+    * `.zshrc`, `.zsh_history`, `.zprofile`
     * `.ovpn` config
     * `.env` files and the credentials of disparate projects

 ## OS installation steps

 * Taking snapshot backups of a work machine and going through a lengthy restoration process is usually not worth the hassle.
 * Download and install the third party drivers at the installation time.
 It usually prevents pesky display issues after the first bootup.

 ## OS post installation steps

 ### Create directory layout

 * Work and personal project directory layout should always have the following structure:
     ```
     ~/canvas
     ├── company_a